ajay9359/Airbnb_SQL_powerbi_Project/README.md

 ## Which areas in Austin, Texas have the highest number of Airbnb units, and what is the price range in those areas?

-There are 23 areas with Airbnb listings in WA, and the average price is $281.
+There are 23 areas with Airbnb listings in Austin, and the average price is $281.

 ![Screenshot (881)](https://github.com/ajay9359/Airbnb_SQL_powerbi_Project/assets/153490133/3c5417cb-c9b6-474e-9cb7-1f3f5d82d9a8)